aeternity/protocol/node/api/channels_api_usage.md

 Participants are expected to use their own nodes to support their channels.
 At the moment using a service hosted by a third party is trustful, thus discouraged.
-This leads to both participants' nodes being peers in a system with an eventual consistency - due to network constraints and forks both participants can have a different view of the chain.
+This leads to both participant's nodes being peers in a system with an eventual consistency - due to network constraints and forks both participants can have a different view of the chain.